MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-phdaudio-dma_notification_callback.md

 ## -parameters

-### -param Arg1:
+### -param Context:

+Driver-specific context value used when registering the callback routine.

-### -param Arg2:
+### -param QPCDMANotificationTimestamp:

+The QPC time when the IOC ISR handled the DMA interrupt.

 ## -returns

-Returns VOID that ...
+Returns VOID.

 ## -remarks

-Register your implementation of this callback function by setting the appropriate member of <!-- REPLACE ME --> and then calling <!-- REPLACE ME -->.

 ## -see-also